 The Original People of Pulau Carey (island)

-The Mah Meri tribe are descendants of sea gypsies.
+The Mah Meri tribe are descendants of ‘forest people’ as well as ‘sea people’.
 Similar to the Urak Lawoi of Koh Lipe, Thailand, they once lived off the sea.
 In fact, if you listen carefully to some of the songs of the Urak Lawoi, you’ll hear some similarities in the words and music of the Mah Meri.
 Images of the colorful tribe can be seen on nearly every Malaysia tourism brochure.
 An enigmatic people with an allure of mystery.
 They are synonymous with Selangor, Malaysia.

 However, it is rare to get your hands on any ‘How or where to see them’ information.
 All I knew was that they lived on Pulau Carey (Carey Island).
 Somewhere.